cs-fullstack-fall-2018/project4-android-psanon19/README.md

 ## Requirements (Total of 20 points)

 ### Functionality (17 pts)
 Make a family cookbook app that works offline (by default).
+The recyclerview should have an image of the recipe, name, and short description.
+When clicked, it should provide all recipe details seen below.

 #### 3pts
 - Create all cookbook data in the strings.xml file.
 It should include the title, subtitle, creation date, image, ingredients, and instructions.
 Load all data into arrays.